Kelowna Condo Market 2026: Average Prices, Trends & Forecast

 | Rutland | $385,000 | -6% |

-Here's what the numbers actually mean: Downtown and Lower Mission held strong because people want walkability and lake access—those things don't lose value.
+Here's what the numbers actually mean: Downtown and Lower Mission held strong because people want walkability and lake access (those things don't lose value).
 Glenmore and Rutland took bigger hits because that's where first-time buyers shop, and they got priced out when rates jumped.
-It's not about the neighbourhoods being worse—it's about buyer demographics.
+It's not about the neighbourhoods being worse.
+It's about buyer demographics.

 Downtown highrises get all the attention, but some of the best value is in smaller buildings a few blocks back from the water.